Mafaldavillazan/liri-node-app/README.md

 * `node liri.js spotify-this-song '<song name here>'`

-    * If the user input song
+    * If the user inputs a song
     ![Song search](images/spotify-this-song.png)

     * If the user doesn't inputs a song